Quantifying the Role of 3D Fault Geometry Complexities on Slow and Fast Earthquakes: Introduction

 \section{Introduction}

 It has long been recognized that earthquake-related slip accounts for only a fraction of the overall slip budgets within plate tectonics.
 As continuous geodetic networks have improved, researchers have discovered slow slip events (SSEs) in various tectonic environments, for example in subduction zone: Cascadia subduction zone \parencite{hirose1999, dragert2001}, in continental strike-slip fault systems e.g., Haiyuan fault \parencite{Jolivet2013}, San Andreas fault \parencite{Rousset2019}.
 These events involve episodic, slow shear motion along faults (a few orders of magnitude faster than plate motion velocity) with no or minimal seismic activity.
-These events can range from small to large magnitudes, sometimes comparable to earthquakes of the same magnitude.
+These events span a wide range of magnitudes, reaching up to approximately Mw 5–7.5, comparable to damaging earthquakes.
 Although SSEs generate little seismic radiation, large-magnitude events can still cause significant stress perturbations and accumulated slip on the fault, affecting its behavior.
 They are closely linked spatially and temporally with low-frequency earthquakes (LFEs), very low-frequency earthquakes (VLFEs), and tremors, exhibiting a lower frequency of seismic radiation compared to regular earthquakes of same magnitudes.
 Therefore, seismological instruments can indirectly detect slow slip events by tracking the migration of tremors \parencite{ito2007, shelly2007a, Michel2018}, repeating earthquakes \parencite{kato2012, Uchida2019}, or LFEs \parencite{bouchon2011,frank2019}, which improve detection capabilities for slow slip events.